hideyukiinada/maddiecnn/README.md

 | p | Pink |
 | a | Aimée |

-If the photo does not contain any of the dogs above, the file name will be _<5 digit zero-padded number>.png.
+If a photo does not contain any of the dogs above, the file name will be _<5 digit zero-padded number>.jpg.

-Upon data load, this will be converted to a following vector:
+Upon data load, classes get converted to a following vector to store ground truth:

 | Vector element | Value |
 |---|---|